 Schrammen Architekten embody the diversity of architecture in all areas.
-We provide an insight into their award-winning portfolio, planned with Allplan.
+We provide an insight into their award-winning portfolio, planned with ALLPLAN.

 Architecture is as diverse as the buildings it produces.
 Each area of architecture – from residential to cultural to specialized construction – offers an almost infinite range of possibilities.
 Many offices specialize in certain areas and their particular requirements.
 However, there are also jack-of-all-trades offices that are active in practically all areas.
 These undoubtedly include Schrammen Architekten BDA from Mönchengladbach.
 The 45-strong architectural firm has been designing and building the most diverse projects for 35 years.
 With a holistic approach, the architects assist their clients through all service phases – supported by ALLPLAN software.